DanielLarusso/dhl-php-sdk/README.md

 ## Usage

-1. You need to include the SDK by requiring the `\Petschko\DHL\BusinessShipment.php`-File, it requires the rest for you.
+1. You need to include the SDK by requiring the `\DanielLarusso\DHL\BusinessShipment.php`-File, it requires the rest for you.

 2. You need to setup your DHL-Credentials: